The Indian University of North America® began with the 7TH GEN Summer Program, and has since added the Wizipan Fall

-In the last ten years, over 280 students from over 40 native Nations and 20 states have successfully completed the program and continued their college studies at universities and colleges throughout the United States.
-Native students who start college at THE INDIAN UNIVERSITY OF NORTH AMERICA® are provided an unconventional level of student support from Indian University retention coaches, regardless of where students pursue their degrees.
-Each year University administrators complete a college persistence/college graduation research report on summer program participants.
-The last survey attained a 93% response rate and confirmed that 74% of the respondents remained in college or had graduated.
-College graduates currently work as teachers, counselors, nurses, an assistant museum curator, business professionals, bank examiner, police officerand a dental hygienist.
-Over 50% of the college graduates have returned to the reservation to share their talents or they are employed with a Native-led organization.
+In the last ten years, over 280 students from over 40 Native Nations and 20 states have successfully completed the 7TH GEN summer program of The Indian University of North America ® and continued their college studies at universities and colleges throughout the United States.
+Native students who start college at The Indian University of North America® are provided an unconventional level of student support from University student success coaches, regardless of where students pursue their degrees.
+Each year University leaders complete a college persistence/college graduation research report on summer program participants.
+The last survey attained a 81% response rate and confirmed that 72% of the respondents remained in college or had graduated.
+College graduates currently work as teachers, counselors, social workers, nurses, an assistant museum curator, business professionals, bank examiner, police officerand a dental hygienist, and the list goes on.

-Students who begin their college careers in the summer program of THE INDIAN UNIVERSITY OF NORTH AMERICA® at Crazy Horse Memorial® learn how to dream big and set goals worthy of their highest potential.
-Students learn how to navigate college while completing their first semester of college in a worldly setting unlike any other.
+Students who begin or continue thier college careers in the summer and fall programs of The Indian University of North America® at Crazy Horse Memorial® learn how to dream big and set goals worthy of their highest potential.
+Students learn how to navigate college while completing a semester of college in a worldly setting unlike any other.